4th Moroccan Mountain Division: French & German campaign (1944-1945)

+A soldier of the 4th Moroccan Division awaits an expected German counterattack in the vicinity of Mulhouse, France on 22 November 1944.

 The division didn't participate in the Invasion of Southern France, but landed there at on 8 September 1944.
 One part of the Division headed towards the Thann valley in Alsace, while the rest of the Division relieved the 2nd DIM in the Alps against the Gebirgsjäger.

 By the end of November, the 4th DMM had moved to Mulhouse in Alsace, where it was engaged in fierce combat to liberate the city.
 At the height of winter, it then participated in the reduction of the Colmar Pocket by advancing on the Thann-Cernay-Soultz-Rouffach axis from 20 January to 5 February 1945.
 Once Alsace was completely liberated, the division was entrusted with the defense of the Rhine between Basel and Sélestat.

 After some weeks of rest, the Division was directed towards Strasbourg, and crossed the Rhine, entering Germany on 16 April 1945.
 Its mission was to bypass the Black Forest by its eastern edge, and reach the northern border of Switzerland as quickly as possible.
 Jostling the last resistances of the Wehrmacht, it reached Lake Constance after passing through Freudenstadt, Schwenningen and Donaueschingen.
 4 DMM then entered Austria on 2 May 1945 and ended the war in Vorarlberg.

 Since the landing in Provence, its losses amounted to 28 officers and 565 soldiers.

 After a few months of occupation of Austria, the division returned to France, where it was dissolved on 15 January 1946 in the Lyon region.